misho-dimitrov/shiftability-lab/content/authors/admin/_index.md

   - Current Team Members
 ---

-Misho is a PhD student at the Department of Forensic and Neurodevelopmental Sciences, IoPPN.
-He is interested in neurodevelopmental and psychiatric conditions and how they could be studied and modelled using tools such as multimodal pharmacological neuroimaging and advanced computational and statistical methods.
-He is also curious about how this knowledge could be translated into real-world technologies that could be introduced in the clinical domain as well as in people's every-day life.
+Misho is a PhD student at the Department of Forensic and Neurodevelopmental Sciences (IoPPN, KCL).
+He is interested in neurodevelopmental and psychiatric conditions, and how they could be studied and modelled using various tools, such as pharmacological probing, multimodal neuroimaging, and advanced computational and statistical methods.
+He is also curious about how this knowledge could be translated into real-world practices and technologies that could be introduced in the clinical domain as well as in people's every-day life.

 Misho is also a graduate teaching assistant and an associate fellow of the Higher Education Academy.
-Over the past 3 years, he has contributed to several undergraduate and postgraduate courses at King's, including as a neuroanatomy and neurophysiology demonstrator for BSc Neuroscience, Year I \& II Medicine and Dental Medicine; research methods and statistics demonstrator as well as chief tutor for MSc Clinical Neurodevelopmental Sciences.
+Over the past 4 years, he has contributed to several undergraduate and postgraduate courses at King's, including as a neuroscience tutor (BSc Neuroscience), neuroanatomy and neurophysiology demonstrator (BSc Neuroscience, Year I \& II Medicine and Dental Medicine), research methods and statistics demonstrator, and chief postgraduate tutor (MSc Clinical Neurodevelopmental Sciences).